anirudhgajula/Betting/README.md

 ## Betting Contract

-This is a simple project using ERC20 token and a betting contract to automatically process bets.
+This project involves a betting contract that automatically processes bets denominated in an ERC20 token.
+Motivated by PancakeSwap Prediction on Binance Chain.

 NewToken is a standard ERC20 token.